Good listening! Good watching! Enjoy the modernism of Maekawa architecture at the prefectural music hall

 Kanagawa Prefectural Ongakudo—commonly known as “wood hall”.

-I don't think anyone who is a classical music fan doesn't know, but the architectural boom has added new fans these days.
+I don't think anyone who is a classical music fan knows, but the recent boom in architecture has added new fans.

 Designed by Kunio Maekawa.
 Yes, he is one of the leading architects in Japan who studied under the architect master Le Corbusier.